ynput/OpenPype/website/docs/dev_settings.md

 }
 ```

 Template data can be used only to fill templates in values but not in keys.
-It is also possible to define default values for unfilled fields to do so one of items in list must be dictionary with key `"__default_values__"` and value as dictionary with default key: values (as in example above).
+It is also possible to define default values for unfilled fields to do so one of the items in the list must be a dictionary with key "__default_values__"` and value as dictionary with default key: values (as in example above).
 ```javascript
 {
     ...